hci-lab-um/heuristics-for-test-tool-design/H09-What-risks-are-associated-with-those-workflows.md

 To understand how to address risk appropriately in your design choices, you will need to understand the stakeholders’ attitudes to risks.
 Think about the stakeholders you identified in [H02](H02-Who-will-use-or-be-affected-by-this-tool.md) to consider audit, compliance, and marketing stakeholders having different viewpoints on risk, for example.

+Hold a Risk Workshop to identify and assess the risks.
+For example, you could use [Risk Storming](https://riskstorming.com/) as a workshop, or use [risk storming cards](https://www.ministryoftesting.com/testsphere/riskstorming), or [Would Heu-Risk It?](https://pejgan.se/wouldheu-riskit.html) cards.

 We have tabulated the [Quality in Use and Product Quality Attributes](Qualityattributesv2.md) in a priority order based on the input from industry practitioners during our research.
 Use that data to help you focus on the optimal product attributes to meet the QiU/UX goals for your tool.
 We've included quotes from practitioners that you can use to help you understand your own goals, stakeholders, and contexts, plus a cross reference between the heuristics and the quality attributes. **These may help with understanding risk - there are a set of quality in use attributes about Freedom from Risk.**